Next James Bond: 16 actors who could be the next 007 after 'No Time to Die'

-That does, however, leave an array of compelling choices to play James Bond when the dust settles on Cary Fukunaga’s No Time to Die.
+That does, however, leave an array of compelling choices to play James Bond now that the dust has settled on Cary Fukunaga’s No Time to Die.
+Reports suggest the producers are looking for someone 'in their 30s and over 5ft 10 tall' for the next 007.

-It’s possible you had never heard the name Regé-Jean Page before Christmas, but after Bridgerton became everyone’s festive binge-watch of choice, Page shot right up the bookies’ lists for the James Bond role.
+It’s possible you had never heard the name Regé-Jean Page before Bridgerton became everyone’s binge-watch of choice, Page shot right up the bookies’ lists for the James Bond role.
 He subsequently described Bond rumours as being like something of a “merit badge” for any British actor who does something of renown.

 Many actors receive a bump up the potential Bond rankings when they make an acclaimed show or movie, but Page’s rise could be coming at just the right time to earn him that tuxedo.